-The LUMI-Q consortium is a true pan-European collaboration effort with 8 European countries involved: Czechia, Belgium, Denmark, Finland, Norway, the Netherlands, Poland, and Sweden.
+The LUMI-Q consortium is a true pan-European collaboration effort involving eight European countries: Czechia, Belgium, Denmark, Finland, Norway, the Netherlands, Poland, and Sweden.

 architecture